 My therapeutic style stems from my training and life experience.
 With years of working in humanitarian aid, international education and social services, I struggled with how to do meaningful work and not burn out.
 I also learned how to cope with and adjust to some major life transitions along the way.
 Through intentional slowing down, self-exploration, and understanding my own stories, I have learned how using experiential creative processes can be beneficial.
 Creativity has helped me become more self-aware, practice self-compassion, connect with others in more meaningful ways, lessen stress and enhance my overall wellbeing.

-I will blend creative experiential techniques with different evidence-based talk therapies that fit with you and the problems you are currently experiencing.
-Tailored to you and using an eclectic approach, I will draw from such talk therapies as Solutions-focused therapy, cognitive behavioral therapy Cognitive Behavioural Therapy (CBT), Positive Psychology, Acceptance and Commitment Therapy (ACT), and Emotionally Focused Therapy (EFT), and mindfulness-based techniques.
+I blend creative experiential techniques with different evidence-based talk therapies that fit with you and the problems you are currently experiencing.
+Tailored to you and using an eclectic approach, I will draw from such talk therapies as Solutions-focused therapy, Cognitive Behavioural Therapy (CBT), Narrative Therapy, Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Emotionally Focused Therapy (EFT), and self-compassionate mindfulness-based techniques.

-I will try to bring creative experiential methods into our work.
+I will bring creativity into our work with your permission.
 This might take the form of art-making, collages, expressive writing (poetry, journaling, story-telling), working with sand or clay, music, and using photographs.
-I also incorporate Hakomi (a practice that combines body awareness, mindfulness and experiential techniques to promote psychological health) and Qigong (healing the self through breathing, body movements, meditation and guided imagery) when appropriate.
+I may also try to incorporate Hakomi (a practice that combines mindful exploration, body awarenes and creative experimentation to promote healing) and Qigong (healing oneself through breathing, body movements, meditation and guided imagery) when appropriate.

-Creative experiential interventions can be helpful in addressing the mind/body connection and enhancing one's emotional understanding in a non-threatening way.
-I will guide you to tap into your own creative abilities that can open up doors to self-exploration, allow you to gain a different perspective and recall your own strengths.
+Creative expression can be helpful in addressing the mind/body connection and enhancing your emotional understanding in a non-threatening way.
+Tapping into your own creative abilities can open up doors to self-exploration, allow you to gain a different perspective and recall your own strengths.
 Also, moving from more traditional talk therapies that encourage reporting about something that happened in your life to actually experiencing it in session can be therapeutically powerful.